 - alpha: 100%

-In this scenario, we are setting a delay of 2 seconds (after the page loads) for a transition from full transparent (alpha 0) to fully visible (alpha 100) during 2 seconds.
+In this scenario, we are setting a delay of 2 seconds (after the page loads) for a transition from full transparent (alpha 0) to fully visible (alpha 100) for the 2-seconds duration.
 Also, the loop is just once.

 linear_readMySelf and linear_readToMe are created

-Publish again and you will see the button fades after 2 seconds.
+Publish it again and you will see the button fade after 2 seconds.